Our store is domestic shipping. Honshu area is free shipping for orders over 10,000 yen.

 Height 26cm Width 12.5cm Depth 7.5cm

-Lisa Larson (1931-)
+Lisa Larson (1931-2024)

-He was born in the village of Härlunda, which has a population of about 500 people and is located in the Älmhult district of Kronoberg county in the Småland region of southern Sweden.
-When she was young, she aspired to be a clothing designer, but after enrolling at Gothenburg University of the Arts, she studied ceramics.
-One day, he was discovered by Stig Lindberg at a competition, and after a one-year trial period, he officially joined Gustavsberg as a designer.
-Shortly after, in 1955, he announced the Lilla zoo series, and in 1964 he devised the Afrika series, famous for its lion statues.
+As a child, she aspired to be a fashion designer, but after enrolling at the Gothenburg Academy of Art, she studied ceramics.
+One day, she was discovered by Stig Lindberg at a competition, and after a one-year probationary period, she officially joined Gustavsberg as a designer.
+Shortly thereafter, in 1955, she released the Lilla Zoo series, and in 1964, she came up with the Afrika series, famous for its lion statues.

 Our shipping location is Shiga Prefecture.
 Domestic areas, excluding Hokkaido, Okinawa Prefecture, remote islands, and parts of Tohoku, will arrive the day after the shipping notification (except in the case of bad weather, etc.).